jepser/mkcomponent/README.md

 ## Roadmap
 - Accept eslint configuration from the project so the component has the same configuration
 - Have a configuration file depending of the project
+- Support React memo
+- Support base file for storybook
+- Support "simple component" to create a file instead a folder